Supercharge Your Supply Chain

 The Human Touch

 While the term ‘automated’ might suggest a fully machine-operated system, humans play a crucial role in the functioning of an ASRS warehouse.
-They are responsible for overseeing the operations, ensuring the machines are functioning correctly, and intervening when necessary.
+They are responsible for overseeing the operations, ensuring the machines are functioning correctly and intervening when necessary.

 Humans also play a vital role in the maintenance and repair of automated systems.
 They ensure that the machines are in good working condition, carry out regular checks, and perform necessary repairs or replacements.